 1852 – Jean Bernard Léon Foucault invents a gyroscope.

-Henri Giffard built the Giffard dirigible or Giffard airship, a steam powered semirigid airship.
-The engine weighted 350 pounds, made 3 horsepower and turned the propellor 110rpm to push the 144ft long derigible 10km per hour.
+Henri Giffard built the Giffard dirigible or Giffard airship, a steam-powered semirigid airship.
+The engine weighed 350 pounds, made 3 horsepower, and turned the propellor 110rpm to push the 144ft long dirigible 10km per hour.
 It flew 27km in 3 hours demonstrating turning and control along the way.
 The engine was not powerful enough to fly against the wind for the return trip.

-1853 – Russian diplomat Yevfimiy Putyatin set up a steam engine in Japan, Tanaka Hisashige inventor and founder of Toshiba is fascinated by the machine, and goes about building his own.
+1853 – Russian diplomat Yevfimiy Putyatin set up a steam engine in Japan, Tanaka Hisashige inventor and founder of the company that would become Toshiba is fascinated by the machine, and builds his own.

 1855 – Georges Audemars invents rayon.

 Missouri farmers form vigilance committees to prevent cattle herds with ticks carrying Texas fever from crossing their lands.